jmieses/motion_design/README.txt

-MEC 572
-Homework 6 Question 1
-Name: Johnny Mieses
-ID: 110685108

-Updated were made to the provided skeleton code mainly in the main.cpp and Motion class.
-Most of the functionality of the original program remain untouch.
-However, additional functionalities perform the different motion design required in the homework.

-The deCasteljau algorithm is used in the Motion file to return a DualQuaternion, which is used in the pointMotion method to return a hPoint for drawing.
+The deCasteljau algorithm is used in the Motion file to return a DualQuaternion object, which is used in the pointMotion method to return a hPoint for drawing.
 This method is used in the main by creating a Motion object and using the Motion m object from the original program.
 In addition, a set of hPoint with the required points are initialized to take advantage of